Least-squares finite elements for distributed optimal control problems: Numerical experiments

 The refinement step is realized employing the newest-vertex bisection algorithm.
 Uniform refinements correspond to the case where all elements in the mesh are marked for refinement.

-Let us note that the bilinear form $a(\cdot;\cdot)$ is coercive provided that the scaling parameter $\gamma$ is chosen sufficiently large, see Theorem~\ref{thm:constrained}.
-In the numerical experiments we have chosen $\gamma\sim 1$ and found that the results do not significantly change for different choices of this parameter.
-In particular, we observed that choosing $\gamma\sim1$ seems to ensure solvability of the discretized inequalities.
-For the experiments presented below we choose $\gamma = 5$.
+Let us note that the bilinear form $a(\cdot;\cdot)$ is coercive provided that the scaling parameters $\alpha$, $\beta$ are chosen sufficiently large, see Theorem~\ref{thm:constrained}.
+In the numerical experiments we have chosen $\alpha=1$, $\beta=\lambda^{-1}$ and found that the results do not significantly change for different choices of this parameter provided that $\alpha\eqsim 1$, $\beta\eqsim \lambda^{-1}$.